 Graduate artistic experimentation takes place inside Duke’s legacy dance research home, the Ark, and within our state-of-the-art facilities at the Rubenstein Arts Center (est. 2018).
 Beyond these officially “dance-designated” venues, MFAEIP artists are highly encouraged to produce performance interventions in unlikely campus venues or entirely off site.

 With close attention from faculty, students depart the MFAEIP program with honed choreographic methodologies, a powerful capacity in movement and verbal articulation to defend dance as vital embodied knowledge across a range of contexts, an expanded network of mentors and supporters, and a lifelong invitation to return to Duke, specifically to the MFAEIP Summer Hothouse to continue their creative flourishing.

-Prospective students apply to the MFA in Dance/EIP with a provisional research proposal that evidences their interest in experimenting with cross-disciplinary inroads between dance, performance, and other disciplinary avenues at Duke.
+Prospective students apply to the MFAEIP with a research proposal that evidences their interest in experimenting with interdisciplinary approaches to dance and performance at Duke.

 Prospective students are encouraged to share with us information about themselves by signing up for our mailing list, filling out the online form below, and attending upcoming virtual information sessions listed on the Duke Dance Program website.